un7c0rn/stopthevirus/README.md

 The game architecture is comprised of a thin frontend (6) and a simple backend microservice (7) processing realtime events through Firebase (4) at scale.
 The frontend is intentionally thin and only used to display challenge information, perform signup and for player voting.

-When challenges start each day, players submit their entry by simply posting to TikTok using the hashtag #STOPTHEVIRUS.
+When challenges start each day, players submit their entry by simply posting to TikTok using the hashtag **#STOPTHEVIRUS**.
 The scraper service (2) will automatically search for entries from all participants and submit the relevant metrics (likes, views etc.) to the game database (4).
 As the game engine (7) processes each challenge and tribal council, events are submitted to a queueing service (8) so that notifications can be processed asynchronously at scale and delivered to players via email (10).

 The initial proposed components are enumerated here: